sdclibbery/tradr/README.md

  * Consider smarter buy/sell process
   ?
 Exit orders??
   ?
 Stop orders to hit peaks/troughs better??
+ * Consider fee avoidance
+  ?
+Simulate using limit order instead of market; does the removal of fees make up for having to catch a price reversal?
  * Really buy/sell...
   * Test suite...
 * Use empirical data